Sell Vinyl Records

 WHAT WE DON'T BUY

-We are sorry, but if the record albums in your collection show any of the flaws listed below, we can't take them.
+We are sorry, but if the record albums in your collection show any of the flaws listed below, we might not take them.

 -